atomicdata-dev/atomic-data-docs/src/hierarchy.md

 We generally use these hierarchical elements to keep data organized, and to keep a tighter grip on rights management.
 For example, sharing a specific folder with a team, but a different folder could be private.

-Although you are free to use Atomic Data with your own custom authorization system, we have a standardized model that is currently being used by some of the tools that we've built.
+Although you are free to use Atomic Data with your own custom authorization system, we have a standardized model that is currently being used by Atomic-Server.

 ## Design goals